GiftChrisJava/Mlimi/README.md

 # MLIMI -

 Welcome to the Mlimi repository!
-Mlimi is an AI-powered app designed to empower small-scale farmers in Africa by providing essential agricultural information and tools to combat food insecurity.
+Mlimi is an AI-powered App, designed to empower small-scale farmers in Africa by providing essential agricultural information and tools to combat food insecurity.

 ## Structure
 This repository is structured as follows: